Resignation of Hailemariam Desalegn

 In the face of widespread protests against the government, Ethiopian Prime Minister Hailemariam Desalegn resigned from office on 15 February 2018, becoming the first politician to resign from office in modern Ethiopian history.
-The day prior, he announced in state television that his resignation is "vital in the bid to carry out reforms that would lead to sustainable peace and democracy," linked to the 2014–2016 unrest in Oromia Region, in which hundreds were killed by a government crackdown in Oromia and Amhara Region between 2015 and 2016.
+The day prior, he announced in state television that his resignation is "vital in the bid to carry out reforms that would lead to sustainable peace and democracy," related to the 2014–2016 unrest in Oromia Region, in which hundreds were killed by a government crackdown in Oromia and Amhara Region between 2015 and 2016.